QuickBooks Blog

 The history of contactless payments

 The integrated circuit chip technology that enabled the first chip cards has been in use since the 1960s.
 The Europay Mastercard Visa (EMV) standards for smart card specifications were developed in the 1990s.
-EMV chip cards and equipment were widespread throughout many European countries but implemented in the United States in 2014.
+EMV chip cards and equipment were widespread throughout many European countries, but were only implemented in the United States in 2014.

 How do contactless payment systems work?

-• Payment system: NFC technology, a type of radio frequency identification (RFID), is the key to contactless payments.
-This advanced form of radio signal technology allows for short-range transmissions, which, in this case, receive data from your card or phone.
+NFC technology, a type of radio frequency identification (RFID), is the key to contactless payments.
+This advanced form of radio signal technology allows for short-range transmissions, which, in this case, receive data from the customer's card or phone.

-This technology allows your phone or card and the payment system to communicate with one another to complete the transaction.
+This technology allows your payment system to communicate with their phone or card to complete the transaction.

 The contactless payment system is an NFC reader, which communicates with the payment method once it’s within one or two inches.
-Once the NFC reader collects the data from your payment method, it transfers that data to the merchant’s point-of-sale system.
+Once the NFC reader collects the data from the customer's payment method, it transfers that data to the merchant’s point-of-sale system.

 For mobile device contactless payments, the technology is built into the phone’s capabilities, so it communicates with the payment system the same way.